jplag/JPlag/endtoend-testing/README.md

 # JPlag - End-To-End Testing

-The end-to-end test module contains test that report any chance in the similarities reported by JPlag.
+The end-to-end test module contains tests that report any chance in the similarities reported by JPlag.
 There are two kinds of tests:
 1. Simple tests that fail if the similarity between two submissions changed
 2. Gold standard tests

 ## Gold standard tests

-A gold standard tests serves as a metric for the change in detection quality.
-It needs a list of plagiarisms in the data set.
+A gold standard test serves as a metric for the change in detection quality.
+It needs a list of plagiarism instances in the data set.
-The comparisons outputted by JPlag are split into comparisons that should be reported as plagiarisms and comparisons that shouldn't.
+JPlag outputs comparisons split into those that should be reported as plagiarism and those that shouldn't.
 The test will fail if the average similarity on one of those groups changed.
 In contrast to the other kind of test, this offers a rough way to check if the changes made JPlag better or worse.

 ## Updating tests